-Carbon dioxide removal (CDR): Process resulting in permanent removal of $CO_2$ from the atmosphere.
-In the GEC model, this can be achieved through permanently storing $CO_2$ captured from biogenic sources (BECCS) or from the air (DACS).
+Carbon dioxide removal (CDR): Process resulting in permanent removal of CO2 from the atmosphere.
+In the GEC Model, this can be achieved through permanently storing CO2 captured from biogenic sources (BECCS) or from the air (DACS).

-Clean cooking systems, fuels stoves and technologies: Cooking solutions that release less harmful pollutants, are more efficient and environmentally sustainable than traditional cooking options that make use of solid biomass (such as a three-stone fire), coal or kerosene.
-This refers primarily to improved solid biomass cookstoves (ISO Tier >2), biogas/biodigester systems, electric stoves, liquefied petroleum gas, natural gas or ethanol stoves.
+Clean cooking: Cooking techniques that release fewer harmful pollutants, are more efficient and are more environmentally sustainable than traditional cooking using solid bioenergy (such as a three-stone fire), coal or kerosene.
+Includes improved solid bioenergy cookstoves, biogas/biodigester systems, electric stoves, and stoves fuelled by liquefied petroleum gas, natural gas or ethanol.

-Clean energy: In power, clean energy includes: generation from renewable sources, nuclear and fossil fuels fitted with CCUS; battery storage; and electricity grids.
+Clean energy: In power, clean energy includes generation from renewable sources, nuclear and fossil fuels fitted with CCUS; battery storage; and electricity grids.
 In efficiency, clean energy includes energy efficiency in buildings, industry and transport, excluding aviation bunkers and domestic navigation.
-In end-use applications, clean energy includes: direct use of renewables; electric vehicles; electrification in buildings, industry and international marine transport; use of hydrogen and hydrogen-based fuels; CCUS in industry and direct air carbon capture and storage.
-In fuel supply, clean energy includes low emissions fuels liquid biofuels and biogases, low-carbon hydrogen and hydrogen-based fuels.
+In end-use applications, clean energy includes direct use of renewables; electric vehicles; electrification in buildings, industry and international marine transport; use of hydrogen and hydrogen-based fuels; CCUS in industry and direct air carbon capture and storage.
+In fuel supply, clean energy includes low-emissions fuels liquid biofuels and biogases, low-carbon hydrogen and hydrogen-based fuels.